Kubectl Rollout Restart: What Is It and How to Use It.

 Running the command above will give you the following output:

-As you can see, the Deployment is restarted.
+As you can see, the deployment has been restarted.
 The new rollout process will remove the old Pod and create a new one that will run the same container as the previous Pod, but with the updated password.

 Note that we restarted the Deployment, thereby recreating the Pods, without having to make any changes to the Deployment file.
 This is an important point to keep in mind when working with the kubectl rollout restart command.